czarinadamienne/MAGNET/README.md

 # Group 6 - Integrating Project
 ## YOUTUBE LINK:

 - This project aimts to implement the MAGNET DNA pre-alignment filter in C and utilize CUDA programming to parallelize certain functions in the source code.
 The CUDA implementation uses shared memory concept, memory management and atomic operations.
+This is tested through using 1000 genomic sequences with a length of 100 characters.
+The filter was tested with edit distance threshold of 0, 3, and 10.

 ## Members